bspeice/speice.io/_posts/2018-09-01-primitives-in-rust-are-weird.md

 pub fn main() {
     let my_val = MyVal { x: 8 };

-    // THESE ARE TOTALLY EQUIVALENT
+    // THESE ARE THE SAME
     my_val.to_string();
     MyVal::to_string(&my_val);
 }